cfryerdev/redis-vehicles/README.md

 # Set Theory using Redis & Vehicles
 A sample redis hydrator using generic vehicle data.
 In thie example we have two files:

-- `_vehicles.json`: The vehicle database we will be searching.
+- `_vehicles.json`: The vehicle database we will be searching, 1800 records.
 - `Loader.js`: Hydrates redis with sets based on the vehicle database.

 During this example, we will be using redis and basic set theory principles to search vehicles quickly.